OMAC: A Holistic Optimization Framework for LLM-Based Multi-Agent Collaboration: Methodology

 \end{itemize}

 These five proposed dimensions are designed to comprehensively cover the fundamental optimizable aspects of multi-step multi-agent collaboration.
-We derive them by conceptualizing the collaboration process in MAS as information flow over a graph, where agents correspond to nodes and communication channels to edges.
+We derive them by conceptualizing the collaboration process in MAS as information flow over a graph, where agents correspond to nodes and communication channels correspond to edges.
 Thus, the two functional dimensions optimize node capabilities, either improving existing agents or constructing new ones.
 And the three structural dimensions define graph construction, encompassing global and dynamic local agent selection, as well as inter-agent communication routes.
 Together, these five dimensions comprehensively capture the essential aspects required to optimize the information-flow graph of a multi-agent system.
+While additional task-specific factors like budget management and computational efficiency may arise in particular applications, our proposed dimensions highlight the core, generalizable elements of multi-agent collaboration, namely the nodes and edges of the collaboration graph.
 More illustrations of the underlying intuition, implementation details, and examples are given in Appendix \ref{sec:dim_detail} and Appendix \ref{sec:examples}.